Nichrome: Properties

 Almost any conductive wire can be used for heating, but most metals conduct electricity with great efficiency, requiring them to be formed into very thin and delicate wires to create enough resistance to generate heat.
 When heated in air, most metals then oxidize quickly, become brittle and break.
 Nichrome wire, when heated to red-hot temperatures, develops an outer layer of chromium oxide, which is thermodynamically stable in air, is mostly impervious to oxygen, and protects the heating element from further oxidation.

 Nichrome alloys are known for their high mechanical strength and their high creep strength.
 The properties of nichrome vary depending on its alloy.
 Figures given are representative of typical material and are accurate to expressed significant figures.
 Any variations are due to different percentages of nickel or chromium.

+Standard compositions

+Nichrome alloys for use in resistance heating are described by both ASTM and DIN standards.
+These standards specify the relative percentages of nickel and chromium that should be present in an alloy.
+In ASTM three alloys that are specified contain, amongst other trace elements: